 The Ring

-The Ring is a 2002 American supernatural psychological horror film directed by Gore Verbinski from a screenplay by Ehren Kruger.
-Starring Naomi Watts, Martin Henderson, Brian Cox and David Dorfman, the film follows Rachel Keller, a journalist who discovers a cursed videotape that causes its viewers to die seven days later.
-It is a remake of Hideo Nakata's 1998 film Ring, based on the 1991 novel of the same name by Koji Suzuki.
+The Ring is a 2002 American supernatural horror film directed by Gore Verbinski, written by Ehren Kruger, and starring Naomi Watts, Martin Henderson, David Dorfman, and Brian Cox.
+The film follows Rachel Keller, a journalist who discovers a cursed VHS tape that causes its viewers to die seven days later.
+It is the first installment in the American Ring series and a remake of the 1998 Japanese film, itself based on the 1991 novel by Koji Suzuki.

 Plot

-Teenage girls Katie and Becca discuss an urban legend about a cursed videotape that causes whoever views it to die in one week.
+Teenage girls Katie and Becca discuss an urban legend about a cursed videotape that causes whoever views it to die a week later.
 That night, Katie, who viewed it one week ago with her friends, is killed by an unseen force.

 Awards